burtchell/dotfiles/README.md

 - [Mathias Bynens](https://github.com/mathiasbynens) and their [dotfiles repository](https://github.com/mathiasbynens/dotfiles), which inspired my oh-my-posh theme and use of a private `.extra` file.
 - [Fireship](https://www.youtube.com/c/Fireship) and their [dotfiles tutorial](https://www.youtube.com/watch?v=r_MpUP6aKiQ), which showed me how to utilize symbolic links.
 - [Takuya Matsuyama](https://github.com/craftzdog) and their [dotfiles repository](https://github.com/craftzdog/dotfiles-public) for inspiring my `.config/nvim/` file structure.
+- [chris@machine](https://github.com/LunarVim) and their [Neovim-from-scratch repository](https://github.com/LunarVim/Neovim-from-scratch) from which most of my lua-based nvim configuration is based.